 Readings and Vows

-I chose two readings: one called A Message to My Child by Jessica Weslock (link) and the other a gloriously bonkers reading from Dr Seuss.
+The couple chose two readings from a selection I gave them..
+One was called A Message to My Child by Jessica Weslock and the other a gloriously bonkers reading from Dr Seuss.
 Warning: this one is a bit long.
 I shortened it, but it still challenged the audience’s attention spans.
 They were read by the eldest sisters of the couple, who are both mothers themselves.
 I drew attention to this because I thought it was a lovely link.

 Naming the Child